plumatic/plumbing/README.md

 ## Pipe Control

-Ever wanted to conditionally do steps in a `->>` or `->`, now you can with penguin operators.
+Ever wanted to conditionally do steps in a `->>` or `->`?
+Now you can with our 'penguin' operators.
 Here's a single-arrow example:

 ```clojure
 (use 'plumbing.core)